 - Very bad headache

-If you or somebody else has at least three of these signs and symptoms medical attention should be sought immediately.
+If you or somebody else has any of these signs and symptoms, medical attention should be sought immediately.

 TIA symptoms are temporary and should disappear within 24 hours.
 They may last from a couple of minutes to 15 minutes.
 TIA sufferers experience varying symptoms, depending on which part of the brain is affected.

-In other words - if think that you, or somebody else, is having a TIA, get medical attention immediately.
+If you think that you, or somebody else is having a TIA, get medical attention immediately.

 Causes of a TIA

-- Atherosclerosis - atherosclerosis causes arteries to narrow (stenosis).
-Fatty deposits (plaque) develop on the inner lining of blood cells, causing them to become hardened, thickened and less flexible - resulting in more difficulties with blood flow.
+- Atherosclerosis: Atherosclerosis causes arteries to narrow (stenosis).
+Fatty deposits (plaque) develop on the inner lining of blood vessels, causing them to become hardened, thickened, and less flexible - resulting in more difficulties with blood flow.

 Risk factors for TIA